pvanisacker/heremaps/README.md

 ## reversegeocode command

 This command uses the HERE REST api.
 So you need internet connectivity to get it working.
-It requires a lat and lng field and will add new fields containing the information for this lat/lng.
+It requires a floating point lat and lng field and will add new fields containing the information for this lat/lng.
 The fields that will be added:
   * regeo_country
   * regeo_state